syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Viewing-PDF-Files.md

 {% endhighlight %}
 {% endtabs %}

-N> To prevent exceptions when loading PDFs, avoid manually closing the current document before loading a new one.
-Doing so can cause unwanted issues, especially with multiple PDFs.
+N> To prevent exceptions when loading PDFs, **avoid manually closing** the current document before loading a new PDF document.

 ## Obtain the PDF file information